m0by314/raspberry_pi_home_security_system/README.md

 ### Details

   * By default, the duration of the video is set to 60s.
-If you want change this, you need to modify the VIDEO_TIME constant in `lib/config.py`
+If you want change this, you need to modify the VIDEO_TIME constant in `config.py`

   * It's possible to add other commands to the bot in `app.py` with the decorator @bot.handler()
  ```
  @bot.handler("/hello")
  def func_hello():
-     return bot.semd_message("Hello World")
+     return bot.send_message("Hello World")
  ```

 ### Testing